gleechi/gleechi.github.io/pages/unity/unity_component_myvirtualgrasp.md

 ### AutoSetup & Sensors

-{% include callout.html content="Note that in VirtualGrasp we use the term sensor and controller exchangeably since a VR controller is essentially a sensing device for hand poses." %}
+{% include callout.html content="In VirtualGrasp we use the term sensor and controller exchangeably since a VR controller is essentially a sensing device for hand poses." %}

-{% include callout.html content= "VG allows you to configure upto two sensors in an VR application.
+VG allows you to configure upto two <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.Sensor}}">sensors</a> in an VR application.
 This allows the developer to combine two sensors to control avatar's hands.
 For example you can choose to use a data glove to control avatar's finger pose and grasp triggers, while using the Oculus touch to control wrist position and orientation.
-Though this is not most common setup for today's VR development, this ability may become useful expecially for the research community.
-As you can see **Sensors** is a list in the interface and the first sensor element is listed as **Element 0**.
-All of the sensor elements will share the same interface, so in the descriptions below, we will focus on the importance of each element for each Sensor." %}
+Though this is not most common setup for today's VR development, this feature may become useful expecially for research and development of new hand controllers.

+As you can see in MyVirtualGrasp, **Sensors** is a list in the interface and the first sensor element is listed as **Element 0**.
+All of the sensor elements will share the same interface, so in the descriptions below, we will focus on the importance of each element for each Sensor.

 {% include image.html file="unity/unity_vg_myvirtualgrasp.png" alt="Sensor configuration options in Unity." caption="Sensor configuration options in Unity." %}

 #### AutoSetup
-AutoSetup will auto-configure a number of controller-related settings in your VG_MainScript component and thereyby allow you to quickly switch between different controller inputs, such as Quest, LeapMotion, Mouse, and others.
+AutoSetup will auto-configure a number of controller-related settings and thereyby allow you to quickly switch between different controller inputs, such as Quest, LeapMotion, Mouse, and others.

-Select an [VG_AutoSetup](/virtualgrasp_unityapi.html#vg_autosetup) option from the dropdown menu, then click "Setup" to automatically adjust the following fields:
+Select an [VG_AutoSetup](/virtualgrasp_unityapi.html#vg_autosetup) option from the dropdown menu, then click "Setup" to automatically adjust the [Sensor options](#sensor) and [SensorSetting:FingerControlType](#finger-control-type)).
-* Sensor, External, Origin, Offset, and SensorSettings:FingerControlType.

 Pay attention to the Console in case there is anything you may need to take care of manually to complete the auto-setup process.

 The integer value (0 in the image) relates to the element of the Sensors list that you want to auto-configure.
 In most cases you will have only one avatar in your scene that is controlled by a single sensor, so 0 is the default.
 However, if you use multiple sensor elements, you can also quickly auto-configure them by modifying the integer value.

 <!--
 <div class="panel-group" id="accordion1">